-I’m Looking for Some Balance
+I’m Looking for a Moment of Equilibrium

 The exhibition of Ludwika Ogorzelec’s sculptures at the Ujazdowski Castle Centre for Contemporary Art is the first such extensive presentation of her artistic output.
 The artworks on display will allow the viewer to follow the evolution of her unique creative programme carried out for nearly forty years.